-Matthew Brown is an associate attorney who serves Wagenmaker & Oberly’s broad range of nonprofit clients.
-Matt helps clients across the firm’s spectrum, such as leaders who are starting new nonprofit endeavors, organizations seeking to reduce legal risks, and others involved in nonprofit-related litigation or other disputes.
+Matthew Brown is an associate attorney who serves Wagenmaker & Oberly's broad range of nonprofit clients.
+Matt helps clients across the firm's spectrum, such as nonprofits engaged in international philanthropy, organizations seeking to reduce legal risks, and others involved in nonprofit-related litigation or other disputes.

 Matt joined Wagenmaker & Oberly's Chicago office in 2021, bringing a wide variety of experience to his current legal work.
 He previously worked two years as a judicial law clerk for the Honorable Lisa L. Coates and the Honorable Kim R. Hoover in Ohio.
 Additionally, he worked in a municipal utilities department, where he helped explain complex utility regulations and their impact on local residents.
 He has also served as a volunteer in a legal ministry to provide resources for churches, with an income tax assistance program, and with sports and church programs.